 Start By Blocking Ads

 All major desktop browsers have extensions or add-ons that will block ads on Facebook as well as everywhere else.
-Just go to the websites for Firefox Add-Ons, Chrome Extensions, Safari Extensions, or Internet Explorer Add-Ons and search for Adblock.
+Just go to the websites for Firefox Add-Ons, Chrome Extensions, Safari Extensions, or Microsoft Edge Add-Ons and search for Adblock.
 Several will come up.
 I prefer Adblock Plus, myself, as the blocking scripts update frequently.
+The Brave browser includes ad blocking natively.

 If you still see ads on the sidebar after installing and refreshing, you may want to get a specific adblocker for Facebook (search that term in the repositories linked above).
 This is also a good alternative if you don’t want to block ads all over the Internet, just on Facebook.